Master of Disaster Management > Flexible studies

 How is the workload distributed?

-In the Autumn semester teaching will typically take place every week day from 9:00 to 15:00.
-The autumn semester (core module) consists of two parts.
-If you want to study as a part-time student, you can take the first part (ca. 8 weeks) one year and the last part (ca. 7 weeks) the following year.
+In the Autumn semester teaching will typically take place every week day from 10:00 to 17:00.
+The autumn semester consists of four mandatory courses.
+If you want to study as a part-time student, you can take your courses spread over a period of maximum three years.

 In the Spring semester teaching hours will depend on which of the elective courses you chose to follow.
 Some electives have periods of part-time online learning.
 During the on-campus courses you must count on being a full-time student.
 You can see the layout and the options for the Spring semester here.

 Do I have to complete the whole programme in one year?

 No, not necessarily!
 There is only one requirement, which is that the whole programme must be completed within three years.

 How do I combine writing my thesis and a fulltime job?

 For your thesis we recommend that you choose a subject that you work with on a regular basis.
 This will make it easier to prove to your employer, that the assignment is relevant for your organisation, and that it would otherwise not be conducted.
 At the same time it is much more likely that you will be allowed to work on it during working hours.